Shana Alexander: 60 Minutes and later career

 In 1969 she became the first female editor at McCall's since 1921, but quit in 1971, complaining that it was a token job in a sexist environment.
 She was writing a column for Newsweek in 1975 when she replaced Nicholas von Hoffman on 60 Minutes, and debated Kilpatrick for the next four years.
 She played down this part of her career, commenting in 1979 that prior to that she "had been a writer, a columnist for Life magazine and for Newsweek -- that was about as high as you could get in column writing.
 I care about my writing.
 I'm not a quack-quack TV journalist."

 Still, the debates Alexander had with Kilpatrick were so prominent in American culture that they were famously satirized on Saturday Night Live, with Jane Curtin taking Alexander's role on the “Weekend Update" segment opposite Dan Aykroyd's version of Kilpatrick, arguing two sides of a topic in the news.
 Aykroyd opened his segment with the now-infamous line, "Jane, you ignorant slut."

 She also wrote a number of non-fiction books, including Anyone's Daughter, a biography of kidnapped heiress Patricia Hearst.
 Her book Nutcracker, about Frances Schreuder, the convicted socialite who persuaded her son to kill her millionaire father, was made into a 1987 TV miniseries.
 Schreuder was played by actress Lee Remick.

 Personal life

 Alexander married and divorced twice.
-Her first marriage, at age 19, was over quickly.
-Her second, to Stephen Alexander, lasted 12 years, though Shana described it as "unhappy."
-In February 1987, her only daughter, 25-year-old Katherine Alexander, committed suicide.
-She jumped 31 stories to her death from the Park Avenue high-rise where she lived with her mother in New York.
-As a child, after her parents divorced, Katherine had chosen to live with Stephen Alexander and his wife.
+Her first marriage, at age 19, ended quickly.
+Her second, to Stephen Alexander, lasted 12 years and Shana described it as "unhappy."
+They had one daughter, Katherine, chose to live with Stephen and his new wife following the divorce.
+Katherine later lived with her mother in a Park Avenue high-rise in New York.
+In February 1987, Katherine jumped 31 stories to her death.